bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 ### Resource initialization

 All resources are added to the app before the schedule begins.
 The app should panic if duplicate resources are detected at this stage; app users can manually remove them from one or more plugins in a transparent fashion to remove the conflict if needed.

-### Label properties

-Users must be able to configure systems by reference to a particular label.
-This proposal has previously been called **label properties**.

 ## Drawbacks